imrafaelmerino/JIO/README.md

 Some errors occurred due to the connection timeout being too short for this particular scenario.
 Thankfully, the retry mechanism came to the rescue!
 Additionally, the `HttpExceptions` class provides numerous predicates to help identify the most common errors that can occur during request execution.

 ---

 ### <a name="oauth"><a/> OAUTH HTTP client

 jio-http provides support for client credentials flow OAuth.
-Here are the possible customizations for the `ClientCredentialsHttpClientBuilder` builder:
+Here are the possible customizations for the `ClientCredsBuilder` builder:

 1. The request sent to the server to get the access token:
     - `accessTokenReq` parameter: A lambda that takes the regular HTTP client and returns the HTTP request to get the